-Today there are a variety of computational resources available to visualization.
-While a huge number of users are content with the visualization capabilities provided through modern desktop computers and powerful 3D graphics accelerators, many are still relying on high-performance computing facilities to visualize very large datasets or to achieve real-time performance in rendering a complex visualization.
+Today there is a variety of computational resources available to visualization.
+While a huge number of users are contented with the visualization capabilities provided through modern desktop computers and powerful 3D graphics accelerators, many are still relying on high performance computing facilities to visualize very large data sets or to achieve real-time performance in rendering a complex visualization.
 In some areas, users have already demanded visualization capabilities to be provided through mobile computing systems, such as PDAs (Personal Digital Assistants), most of which are yet to benefit from powerful 3D graphics accelerators.
-As the size of visualization data (e.g. in visual data mining), the complexity of visualization algorithms (e.g. with volumetric scene graphs), and demand for instant availability of visualization (e.g. for virtual environments) continues to grow, it is unlikely that visualization users can be served adequately, at least in the coming years, by an infrastructure largely based on desktop computers.
+As the size of visualization data (e.g., in visual data mining),